If you plan to travel anywhere in 2023, you probably need travel insurance.

 You can find another equally confusing “answer” online.
 Maybe you’ve seen those seemingly endless blog posts on the best travel insurance for your next trip.
 They list one writer’s example of buying travel insurance for a fictional vacation.
 They list screenshots of each travel insurance company’s web page and then cut and paste the terms and conditions.

-But think about it.
+Think about it.
 Do screenshots of someone buying travel insurance actually help you buy travel insurance?
 Do sample quotes from one person’s made-up trip to Europe assist you with a travel insurance purchase in any meaningful way?

 And as for the cut-and-paste terms, come on.
 Didn’t your favorite travel expert tell you to read every policy — not the excerpt — before you buy?